 Unfortunately, this scenario is playing out every day on Australian public transport with women regularly being victims of ongoing violence in the public eye.
 Whether or not you have been in the situation yourself, or are aware of someone that has been in an uncomfortable state of affairs on public transport, it is clear that something needs to be done.

-Currently, segregated areas of public transport are used in several countries, including Japan, Brazil, and Germany following several violent attacks to woman and children.
+Currently, segregated areas of public transport are used in several countries, including Japan, Brazil, and Germany following several violent attacks on women and children.
 Commuters had their say and the Government responded.

 However, in Australia, such proposals have caused controversy.
 Anguish from feminist groups and male commuters has indicated significant opposition to the proposed safe carriages.
 Some voices have viewed the proposals as unfair to the majority of men who have no ill intentions to women or other commuters, that this is a band-aid solution to what is at heart a cultural problem and that the potential perpetrators are the correct focus, not the victims.

 Gender discrimination within public transport is also currently causing havoc in Boston in the United States) where the launch of women-only Uber ride-sharing services is about to be offered on a commercial basis.
 The service would feature women-only drivers and would accept only women and children as passengers in registered vehicles.
 While this innovation has received great feedback from those in society who are at risk, it has been criticized as reeking of discrimination, restricting employment and service based on one’s gender.Request Free Consultation